AndrewUlloa/personal-project-radar/README.md

 - **Error Recovery:** 100% of error scenarios provide actionable user guidance
 - **Accessibility:** Full keyboard navigation and screen reader compatibility

-These enhancements transform Personal Project Radar from a functional prototype into a production-ready, enterprise-grade lead generation platform that provides reliable, intelligent automation with exceptional user experience.
+These enhancements transform Personal Project Radar from a functional prototype into a robust and well-tested platform, laying the groundwork for future enterprise-grade features.

 ## Why All Convex Calls are Server-Side (No Client-Side Fetching)